TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

   and (particularly important for smaller samples) normality of the residuals.

 So, what is an 'outlier'?
-An outlier is simply something that does not seem to fit he current model well.
-When looking at using a t-test to generate a confidence interval for a population mean based on a sample, we might look for data points that are more than 3 standard deviations from the mean.
+An outlier is simply something that does not seem to fit the current model well.
+That current model includes assumptions about the form of the conditional mean, as well as the distribution of the residuals (for small samples, independent and drawn from a normal distribution with constant dispersion; for larger samples, independent and drawn from the same distribution with constant dispersion).
+When looking at using a t-test to generate a confidence interval for a population mean based on a sample, we might identify outliers by looking for observations whose response `y` values are more than 3 standard deviations from the mean.
-  In this case, the equivalent linear model is an 'intercept-only' model, where the intercept represents the global mean of `y`.
-We are looking for residuals from the model that are unusually large, indicating the model fit is relatively poor for these data points.
 We can extend this idea to our linear models of a conditional mean, looking for residuals that are more than 3 standard deviations (of the residual distribution) from the prediction line.

 When a data point does not fit the model well, it may indicate that the data point represents an error of some sort: a measurement error perhaps, or maybe